SarthakMakhija/tech-lessons/_posts/2021-04-04-diving-into-java-bytecode.md

     <p>Java code is compiled into an intermediate representation called as "bytecode".
 It is this bytecode which gets executed by JVM and is later converted into machine specific instructions by JIT compiler.
 With this article, we attempt to dive into bytecode and understand the internals of various bytecode operations.</p>
 </blockquote>

+This article aims to cover the following content -

 ### Content
 1. Terminology
 2. Class file structure
 3. Bytecode execution model
-4. Understanding bytecode opcodes
+4. Introducing bytecode opcodes
-5. Examples
+5. Opcodes for object creation
+6. Java compiler optimization
-6. References
+7. References

 Let's get an understanding of some terms before we start to dive in.